Prasad's Conjecture about dualizing involutions: Jordan decomposition and Automorphism

-Similarly, $\sigma^{*^{-1}}$ induces a bijection
+Similarly, $\sigma^{*^{-1}}$ induces a bijection,

 The following Theorem proves the finite group counterpart of the first half of the \cite[Conjecture 1]{dualityinvolution}. \begin{theorem} Let $G$ be a connected reductive reductive group defined over $\fq$.
-Let $\gamma_{s,\psi}$ be an $\psi$-generic representation of $G^F$.
-Then
+Let $\gamma_{s,\psi}$ be a $\psi$-generic representation of $G^F$.
+Then,